 In April 2019, FASB issued an update with CECL amendments related to measurement and presentation of available for sale debt securities within the scope of CECL.
 The update also clarified guidance related to when an entity should include recoveries when estimating the allowance for credit losses.
 Also in April 2019, FASB announced that it would not move forward with a proposal put forward by a group of banks outlining an alternative to the income statement impact of the standard that would have provided institutions with additional flexibility.
 NAFCU remains engaged in evaluating any proposals that emerge and will work with the NCUA and FASB to determine whether these alternatives could help alleviate some of the negative impacts of the CECL standard.

-Financial regulators, including the NCUA, released a new CECL FAQ document to help institutions implement the standard, and held an “Ask the Regulators” webinar to address implementation concerns.
+Financial regulators, including the NCUA, understand CECL’s importance to credit unions.
+Chairman Hood included CECL implementation in the NCUA’s 2020 supervisory priorities, released a new CECL FAQ document to help institutions implement the standard, and held an “Ask the Regulators” webinar to address implementation concerns.
+The NCUA provided credit unions with a CECL Exam Questionnaire that the agency used during exams in 2019.
 Furthermore, the banking regulators recently announced the option to phase-in over a three-year period the day-one effects of the CECL standard on regulatory capital.
+In February 2020, the NCUA Board approved its interagency policy statement on CECL after FASB approved delaying CECL implementation until 2023.
 NAFCU will advocate for parity for credit unions in all beneficial changes regarding the implementation of the CECL standard.